psharma04/academic-kickstart/content/blog/welcome-to-35/index.md

 [Find out more about him here.](/authors/vishnu-reddy)

 {{< callout note >}}
 We're still looking for more writers!
-If you have content for HSIE or Technology courses, send us an email at [authors@schoolnotes.xyz](mailto:authors@schoolnotes.xyz)
+If you have content for HSIE or Technology courses, send us an email at [authors@hsc.one](mailto:authors@hsc.one)
 {{< /callout >}}

 ## So what else is new?